laro/Cilia/3 Advanced/2 (Smart) Pointers.md

 ```

 In Cilia a _right value_ `Type+` can even be assigned to `Type*`,
 so you still can use `new` for raw pointers.
+But
+- it is inconvenient to use,
-Allowed in unsafe code only, and you need to manage lifetime of the instance yourself:
+- allowed in unsafe code only,
+- you need to manage lifetime of the instance yourself (i.e. call `delete`), and
+- you need to distinguish between pointer-tosingle-element from pointer-to-array (i.e. call `delete` or `delete[0]`).

 ```
 unsafe {
     Type* ptr = new Type
     delete ptr

+    Type* ptr = new Type[10]
+    delete[10] ptr
 }
 ```